HoppenR/serial-td/README.md

 # serial-td
-Serial Tower Defense (Name WIP) is a tower defense with a series of progressing fights.
+Serial Tower Defense is a tower defense with a series of progressing fights.